riscv-europe/summit-website-development/summit/2024/conference.md

 complete the exicting program with side events around research project presentations, workshops and project meetings.

-A preliminary version of the program will be published on May 1st.

 <div class="row">
 <div class="col-sm-3">
 <div class="card" style="height: 100%">